JeanRoldanDev/QueryBuilder/README.md

 This project will momentarily depend on our source postgres library to connect to this manager and execute queries, although it is true, there are multiple ORM-based libraries, but we want to do something of our own, something CRAZY!

+You can perform tests using [our files](./doc/config_postgresql.md) or use your own database, without fear of success

 ## # Data Methods
 We have several methods to bring information from our queries:
 `get()` Returns a list of type map<String,dynamic> depending on our queries